wyfo/apischema/docs/pydantic_difference.md

 ### *Apischema* can generate [*GraphQL* schema](graphql/overview.md) from your resolvers

-Not just a simple printable schema but a complete `graphql.GraphQLSchema` which can be used to execute your queries/mutations/subscriptions through your resolvers/subscribers, powered by *Apischema* (de)serialization and conversions features.
+Not just a simple printable schema but a complete `graphql.GraphQLSchema` (using [*graphql-core*](https://github.com/graphql-python/graphql-core/) library) which can be used to execute your queries/mutations/subscriptions through your resolvers, powered by *Apischema* (de)serialization and conversions features.

 Types and resolvers can be used both in traditional JSON-oriented API and GraphQL API